Aerial-view-of-large-airport-security-checkpoint

 • Remove children from car seats and strollers, and pets from carriers.
 The carrying devices will be scanned with the x-ray machine separately.

-• Have a proper ID and your boarding pass is easily accessible.
+• Have a proper ID and your boarding pass easily accessible.

 • Refrain from cell phone use while at the security point.
-This will allow you to pay full attention to the officers’ requests and the environment around you.
+This allows you to pay full attention to the officers’ requests and the environment around you.

-Complying with airport safety guidelines can seem like an invasion of our privacy.
-Be sure to not act scared or nervous by security measures you are unfamiliar with.
-It's likely you may encounter military personnel, bomb sniffing dogs or you may even be checked for explosive residue on your clothing.
-Always remain calm and just know it’s part of the process.
+Complying with airport safety guidelines can seem like an invasion of privacy.
+Be sure not to act scared or nervous by security measures you are unfamiliar with.
+It's likely you'll encounter military personnel, bomb-sniffing dogs, or be checked for explosive residue on your clothing.
+Always remain calm and know it’s part of the process.

-If you happen to be chosen by airport safety personnel to step aside and receive a little extra attention, don't be upset.
+If you're chosen by airport safety personnel to step aside for extra attention, don't be upset.

-Most of these searches are random.
-In addition, it does not mean you have triggered any suspicion.
-If you feel unfairly singled out, you are advised to visit AirSafe.com for resources on filing complaints with the Department of Transportation.
+Most of these searches are random and do not mean you've triggered any suspicion.
+If you feel unfairly singled out, visit AirSafe.com for resources on filing complaints with the Department of Transportation.

 Final Tips

-Do you have any questions about any of these procedures or airport security?
-Please call the TSA Consumer Response Center toll free at 1-866-289-9673, Monday - Friday between 8am-6pm (24 hour voicemail).
+Do you have any questions about these procedures or airport security?
+Call the TSA Consumer Response Center toll-free at 1-866-289-9673, Monday - Friday between 8 am-6 pm (24-hour voicemail).
 You may also email TSA at [email protected].

-Once you have made it through the gates you can relax and grab a coffee while you wait for your flight, but remember, you can't take it (or any liquids) with you on board!
+Once you’ve made it through the gates, you can relax and grab a coffee while you wait for your flight, but remember, you can't take it (or any liquids) with you on board!

 REMEMBER: Security Officers have the authority to determine if an item could be used as a weapon and may not allow said item to pass through checkpoints.